Economics is a part of the Social Studies Faculty

 A-level economics is a two year course and students complete three exams, each which are two hours long.

-The Business and Economics department offers a variety of trips and conferences throughout the year.
-Over the past couple of years students have been to Ladbrokes, Linedata and Coca-Cola.
-The Economics students have visited several lectures and competed in the Bank of England’s target inflation 2.0 competitions.
-Students that are 14 years and older can also get involved in the Young Enterprise Scheme and in the past the school have won awards in the scheme at the regional level for “Most Innovative Product” and “Outstanding Presentation'.
-It is hoped that the departments students will be able to participate in future residential visits to other countries as organised by the Social Studies Faculty.
+The Business and Economics department offer a variety of trips and conferences throughout the year.
+Economics students have visited several lectures in London and with Eton College and competed in the Bank of England’s target inflation 2.0 competitions.
+Students will be able to participate in future residential visits to other countries as organised by the Social Studies Faculty.

-Finally, we offer numerous support sessions throughout the year to help with homework, exam technique and revision.
+Finally, we offer support sessions to help with homework, exam technique and revision.
 These sessions will run after school.